What you need to know: Updates on S Pass and Employment Pass Eligibility

 - Fair Consideration Framework (FCF)

-During Singapore Budget 2022, it was announced that firms applying for new Employment Pass (EP) for foreign professionals, managers and executives will need to pay them a base salary of at least S$5,000 (*from Sept 2022 onwards), up from the current S$4,500.
+Since the last budget update, it remains that firms applying for new Employment Pass (EP) for foreign professionals, managers and executives will need to pay them a base salary of at least S$5,000 (*from Sept 2022 onwards), up from the current S$4,500.

 Revisions to the salary criteria in recent years together with the business climate have significantly reduced the number of EP holders.
 From June to December 2020, the number of EP holders reduced from 189,700 to 177,100.